fbgallet/roam-extension-live-ai-assistant/README.md

 Often, you will ask your assistant to process information already available in your graph, such as translating or summarizing a set of blocks.
 You could write instructions and copy the blocks to process to use them as a big prompt, but to make the most common tasks easier, Live AI Assistant offers a set of built-in prompts (around fifty) designed to be effective, rigorous, and tailored to Roam's specific constraints.
 You simply need, either:

 - to select (by multi-block selection) the content to process and choose the built-in prompt from the context menu.
-- open the context menu, select some context element to use as input content (see here for more details on context definition) and choose the built-in prompt to apply.
+- open the context menu, select some context element to use as input content and choose the built-in prompt to apply.

 To open the **context menu**, the most efficient way is to use the `Live AI Assistant: Open commands context menu` command from the Command Palette (Cmd/Ctrl + p), or even better, use the shortcut (default is `Cmd + Ctrl + a`, which you can modify as you wish).
 Two other very simple options: right-click on the AI completion icon, or Cmd/Ctrl + right-click anywhere on the page where right-clicking does not have a specific function in Roam.